Friday July 31, 2015 | 7:30pm

-Nigel North was initially inspired into music, at age 7, by the early 60’s instrumental pop group “The Shadows”.
-Nigel studied classical music through the violin and guitar, eventually discovering his real path in life, the lute, when he was 15.
-Basically self-taught on the lute, he has (for over 30 years) developed a unique musical life which embraces activities as a teacher, accompanist, soloist, director and writer.
+Initially inspired at the age of seven by the early 60’s instrumental pop group “The Shadows”, Nigel studied classical music through the violin and guitar, eventually discovering his real path in life, the lute, when he was 15.
+Basically self-taught on the lute, he has been playing and teaching for nearly 50 years.

 Sylvain Bergeron, lutes